gboutin42/learn-node/Readme.md

-Bienvenue dans le Readme d'un projet que j'ai créer pour apprendre NodeJs
+Welcome into my project than I created to learn NodeJs

-Welcome into the Readme of a project than I just created to learn NodeJs
+Here we use nodeJs with express, we use also some middlewares like morgan and serve-favicon to handle some reccurent behavior